ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ---

-_These sections will be populated in a future update_

 ### States

+N/A

 ### Accessibility

+No unique considerations

 ### Globalization

+Formatting APIs support locale-specific formatting and include user-visible strings in the browser.

 ### Security

+No unique considerations

 ### Performance

+We will do manual testing to ensure the browser formatting functions don't impact scroll performance.

 ### Dependencies

+None

 ### Test Plan

-This will be filled out in more detail, but some reminders:
+We will add standard unit tests, Blazor/Angular tests, and Chromatic tests for new column types.
+The unit tests will exercise formatting corner cases including:

+#### Number column

--   handle number edge cases (-Inf, Inf, -0, +0, NaN, Number.MAX_SAFE_INTEGER + n, Number.MIN_SAFE_INTEGER -n) as numbers
+-   number edge cases (-Inf, Inf, -0, +0, NaN, Number.MAX_SAFE_INTEGER + n, Number.MIN_SAFE_INTEGER -n) should render as numbers
--   handle non-number edge cases (strings containing numbers, undefined, null)
+-   non-number edge cases (e.g. strings containing numbers, undefined, null) should display the placeholder
+-   formatting should change with different locales

+#### Date column

+-   date edge cases (min and max date, different time zones)
+-   non-date edge cases (e.g. non-dates, invalid dates) should display the placeholder
+-   formatting should change with different locales

 ### Tooling

+N/A

 ### Documentation

+Standard Storybook documentation for column APIs.

 ---

 ## Open Issues

 1. API to configure text alignment of column content, placeholder text, and column headers (e.g. right align numeric columns but left align string columns and numeric columns with non-uniform formatting; [more discussion here](https://github.com/ni/nimble/issues/887)).
 We'll update the HLD with a recommendation when we start working on columns that need it (you're welcome to comment with ideas now though).
+2. Type names